-Greenpeace Nordic in Sweden is a member of IDEA and has a collective agreement with the Union.
+Greenpeace Nordic in Sweden is a member of Fremia (formlerly IDEA) and has a collective agreement with the Union.
 Employees in each of the Greenpeace Nordic offices elect representatives to our staff council.
 Greenpeace Nordic strives to give our employees in the four countries as similar terms of employment as law and regulation permits.

-Greenpeace Nordic is also a member of Giva Sverige, the Swedish Fundraising Council (SFC), a Fundraising board for non-profit organisations which works to ensure transparent, ethical, professional and safe Fundraising.
-Greenpeace Nordic adheres to the SFC's Code of Quality.
+Greenpeace Nordic is also a member of Giva Sverige, the Swedish Fundraising Association (SFA), a professional membership body for non-profit fundraising organisations which works to ensure transparent, ethical, professional and safe fundraising in Sweden.
+Greenpeace Nordic adheres to the SFA's Code of Quality.

 Accountability and transparency is key to our organisation.
 International Non-Governmental Organisations (INGOs) play an increasingly influential role in shaping global policies today and public opinion surveys show higher trust in NGOs than in government and business.
 At the same time, the nonprofit sector is coming under scrutiny, both from those who want it to flourish and those who seek to curtail NGO activities.
-In response, several NGOs, including Greenpeace International, publicly launched and endorsed the first global Accountability Charter for the nonprofit sector in June 2006.
+In response, Greenpeace International together with 9 other leading international Civil Society organisations, including development, humanitarian, environmental, rights-based and advocacy organisations, publicly launched and endorsed the first global Accountability Charter for the nonprofit sector in June 2006.